-- The Governor with responsibility for SEN is Doctor Claire Ferguson
+- The Governor with responsibility for SEN is Mrs Diane Hanke

 - Mrs Reading is the SENDCo point of contact for pupils in Nursery and reception class

-- Mrs Williams (DHT) is the SENDCo point of contact for pupils in mainstream classes Y1-6.
-Mrs Williams is a THRIVE accredited practitioner and Deputy person for Safeguarding and Child Protection
+- Mrs Williams (DHT) is the SENDCo point of contact for pupils in mainstream classes Y1-6 and the Language Base.
+Mrs Williams is a Trauma Informed Schools accredited practitioner and mental health first aider and Deputy Lead for Safeguarding and Child Protection

-- We are also supported by NHS speech,communication and language therapists, the school Educational Psychologist Dr. Daniel Rouse and staff from the Positive Behaviour Team
+- We are also supported by NHS speech, communication and language therapists and staff from the Positive Behaviour Team.

 The School SEN/D aims are: